kareblak/scala-in-norway/README.md

 # Organizations and companies using Scala in Norway

 ## Shiplog (maritime tracking / Oslo)
-Uses Scala in all core services.
-FS2/scalaz-stream heavy, Unfiltered + Directives2 for WEB APIs, Doobie and Slick for DB access.
-Some Akka.
+Uses Scala in all core services. fs2 + cats heavy.
+Some http4s and unfiltered-directives for API's.
+Doobie for DB stuff.
+No more Akka...

 ## Klaveness (maritime applications / Oslo)
 Uses Scala in parts of the applications and web services in their application portfolio.